ibm-cloud-docs/Cloudant/security/access-iam.md

 ## Enabling IAM with {{site.data.keyword.cloudant_short_notm}}
 {: #enabling-iam-with-ibm-cloudant-ai}

 All {{site.data.keyword.cloudant_short_notm}} service instances provisioned July 2018 or later are provisioned in Resource Groups and are enabled with {{site.data.keyword.cloud_notm}} IAM.
 Optionally, you can choose to also enable the {{site.data.keyword.cloudant_short_notm}} Legacy authentication mechanism.
-When you provision a new {{site.data.keyword.cloudant_short_notm}} instance from the {{site.data.keyword.cloud_notm}} catalog, choose from the following available authentication methods:
+When you provision a new {{site.data.keyword.cloudant_short_notm}} instance from the {{site.data.keyword.cloud_notm}} catalog, choose from the following available authentication methods.

 1. **Use both legacy credentials and IAM**: This mode means that both IAM and legacy credentials can be used to access the account.
 In particular, both IAM and legacy sets of credentials are provided to all applications bound to the account and service credentials generated.
-2. **Use only IAM**: This mode means that only IAM credentials are provided via Service binding and credential generation.
+2. **Use only IAM**: This mode means that only IAM credentials are provided by using Service binding and credential generation.

 When you use IAM roles other than `Manager`, such as `Reader`, `Writer`, `Monitor`, or `Checkpointer`, you **must** use *Use only IAM* to avoid supplying users with legacy credentials that include greater access permissions.